Abstract bivariant Cuntz semigroups: The category Q

-It is clear though that the equivalence class of a path only depends on its definition in $(1-\varepsilon,1)\cap I_\QQ$, for some $\varepsilon>0$.
+Let $f,g\in P(\PPbar,\prec_\ast)$.
+If $f\precsim g$, then $f(1)\leq g(1)$, by \autoref{prp:Q:endpoint} (2).
+Conversely, if $ f(1)<g(1)$, then it is easy to deduce that $f\precsim g$.
+In fact, it is clear that the equivalence class of a path only depends on its definition in $(1-\varepsilon,1)\cap I_\QQ$, for some $\varepsilon>0$.
 Therefore, all eventually constant paths with the same endpoint are equivalent and they majorize any path with the same endpoint.
-Furthermore, it is clear that two paths with equal endpoint which are not eventually constant are in fact equivalent.
+Furthermore, two paths with equal endpoint which are not eventually constant are in fact equivalent.